tonytech83/Python-DB/Resources.md

 ### 2. Annotations and Aggregations

 - Annotations - we use these to add new fields to the returned result, often based on some calculations.
-Returns a QuerySet.
+Returns an QuerySet.
 - Example:

   ```python